rubenvar/csv-reader/README.md

 ## What is this?

+A Firefox extension.

-This Firefox Extension will transform raw .csv data into a simple html table, and show it online in the same tab.
+It will transform raw `csv` data into a simple `html` table, and show it online in the same tab.

+### What problem does this solve?

+When quickly looking through csv data files online, you either have to:

+- Open them with Excel, Numbers, etc.
-This way you don't need to download any file and deal with opening it in Numbers, Excel, etc., nor try to go through the data in its raw state.
+- Try to skim through the data in its raw state.

+_CSV Reader_ allows you to look at the data formatted as a table, so you can make decisions faster.

 ## Features